sporto/elm-tutorial/conclusion/improvements.md

 - Have the ability to dismiss a message
 - Remove a message automatically after a few seconds

+## Validations

+We should avoid having players without name.
+One nice feature would be to have a validation on the player's name so it cannot be empty.

 ## Add perks and bonuses

 We can add a list of perks that a player can have.
 These perk would be equipment, apparel, scrolls, accessories, etc. e.g. "Steel sword" would be one.
 The we would have associations between players and perks.